dhampirave/Nashville96-Alt-colors/README.md

+Im going to make another fork of this theme and include fixes and other stuff, so this one will be archived as of March 6th 2026

 # Nashville96 Alt Colors

 More versions of [Nashville96](https://github.com/donfaustinocortizone/Nashville96), originally made by [donfaustinocortizone](https://github.com/donfaustinocortizone).
 As of <b>December 2025</b>, the original theme is considered archived and I am not going to take over development.